azdavis/millet/docs/manual.md

 #### `diagnostics.<code>.severity`

-Overrides the default severity for this [diagnostic](#inline-diagnostics).
-The acceptable values are:
+- Type: `string`
+- Valid values:
   - `"ignore"`: the diagnostic is not reported.
   - `"warning"`: the diagnostic is reported as a warning.
   - `"error"`: the diagnostic is reported as an error.

+Overrides the default severity for this [diagnostic](#inline-diagnostics).
+The acceptable values are:

 The `<code>` must be a positive integer.